-BACKGROUND
+2. BACKGROUND

-We overview the event systems and the consistency maintenance issues for distributed systems that are crucial for the proposed Digital Information Service framework in the following subsections respectively.
+We overview the event systems and the consistency maintenance issues for distributed systems that are crucial for the proposed Digital Information Service framework in the following sub-sections.

-Event Systems
+2.1 Event Systems

 In recent years, there has been an increasing amount of research focused on event based systems.
 Their main objective is to notify the necessary entities about the changes that occurred in the domain of interest.
-Today, event systems are needed and used in several areas such as graphical user interfaces, databases, web based applications, networking applications, distributed applications, publish-subscribe paradigm etc. For example, NaradaBrokering (Pallickara, 2003), Fox and Pallickara 2005) system implements publish-subscribe paradigm and it is an open-source event-based messaging infrastructure developed by the Community Grids Lab at Indiana University (CGL, 2011).
+Today, event systems are needed and used in several areas such as graphical user interfaces, databases, web based applications, networking applications, distributed applications, publish-subscribe paradigm etc. For example, NaradaBrokering [Pallickara and Fox 2003], [Fox and Pallickara 2005] system implements publish-subscribe paradigm and it is an opensource event-based messaging infrastructure developed by the Community Grids Lab at Indiana University [CGL 2011].

 There are two different approaches to the event definition.
-The first approach defines an event as it is an instantaneous atomic occurrence, so it is represented as a point in time (Gatziu, 1995), (Dittrich and Gatziu 1993), (Liu, Konana et al. 1998).
+The first approach defines an event as it is an instantaneous atomic occurrence, so it is represented as a point in time [Gatziu 1995], [Dittrich and Gatziu 1993], [Liu et al. 1998].
 Based on this approach, timestamps of event occurrences can be categorized in three different ways:

-- Absolute time point: It consists of date and time - Relative time points: It is defined relative to a particular position - Virtual Clocks are explained in detail in (Lamport, 1978), and unique timestamp values are assigned automatically to each event by the system.
+- Absolute time point: It consists of date and time. - Relative time points: It is defined relative to a particular position. - Virtual Clocks are explained in detail in [Lamport 1978], and unique timestamp values are assigned automatically to each event by the system.

-The second approach defines an event as occurrence as an interval in time (Allen and Ferguson 1994), (Kam and Fu 2000), (Liebig, Buchmann et al. 1999), (Pietzuch, Bacon et al. 2003).
+The second approach defines an event as occurrence as an interval in time [Allen and Ferguson 1994], [Kam and Fu 2000], [Liebig et al. 1999], [Pietzuch et al. 2003].
 Based on this approach, a state change of an event can be specified within a specific interval and the interval can be represented in two ways:

-- As relative, absolute, or virtual time points represent starting and ending point of an interval - Event occurrences that represent the initial and ending points of an interval
+- As relative, absolute, or virtual time points represent starting and ending point of an interval. - Event occurrences that represent the initial and the ending points of an interval.

-So, first approach defines events as having no duration while the second approach defines events by having them particular duration.
-Most of the previous event system related works use the first approach in their event-based modeling and design.
+So, first approach defines events as having no duration while the second approach defines events by having them a particular duration.
+Most of the previous works regarding the event systems use the first approach for their event-based modeling and design.

 Discussion: In our research, we have chosen to use the first approach to define events due to its suitability to our design of the proposed Digital Information Service infrastructure.
-We assign a time stamp value to each minor or major event once they occur within the system as an absolute time point described in (Mustacoglu, Fox et al. 2007).
-The assigned time stamp values provide us with ability to sort events based on their occurrences so that our system can generate any version of a final document once it is requested and to use time stamp values for consistency maintenance described in detail in Semantics of the Digital Information Service section.
+We assign a time stamp value to each minor or major event once they occur within the system as an absolute time point described in our prior work [Mustacoglu et al. 2007].
+The assigned time stamp values provide us with ability to sort events based on their occurrences.
+Our proposed system can generate any version of a final document by using the sorted events.
+Furthermore, the proposed system uses time stamp values for consistency maintenance described in detail in Semantics of the Digital Information Service section.

-Event Representation
+2.2 Event Representation

-According to (Tolksdorf, 1992), (Kowalski and Sadri 1996), (Wyckoff, Ford et al. 1998), events are described as tuples.
+According to [Tolksdorf 1992], [Kowalski and Sadri 1996], [Wyckoff et al. 1998], events are described as tuples.
 Since any state change of an event in a specific time point or an interval represents information, which is defined as a data structure with several attributes.
 Events are constructed in the form of tuple structure and delivered to external entities that are listening to the system for a particular state changes.
 The communication model for delivering events in the form of tuple structure to the external entities takes place in the form of messages.
 Message formats vary based on the domain of each system.
 Messages in event system portray a tuple structure and generic tuples composed of:

-- Unique Event Id - Event attributes that carry additional information about the event
+- Unique Event Id. - Event attributes that carry additional information about the event.